Skip to Main Content

 Costume Designers

-Expert costume designers drawing on Japan's exquisite kimono traditions and Harajuku's boundary-pushing contemporary fashion.
+Pro costume designers who draw on Japan's rich kimono traditions and Harajuku's bold modern fashion.

-A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Japan, costume designers draw on one of the world's most refined fashion heritages — from the intricate artistry of Kyoto's kimono silk weavers and Nishijin textile tradition to Tokyo's Harajuku street fashion and the elegant contemporary designs of Ginza and Omotesando.
+A costume designer creates the clothing and accessories the cast wears.
+Wardrobe tells the audience about each character, the era, and social status.
+It also signals where the story is heading.
+In Japan, costume designers draw on one of the world's finest fashion heritages.
+That range runs from Kyoto's kimono silk weavers and the Nishijin textile tradition to Tokyo's Harajuku street fashion.
+It then reaches the sleek modern designs of Ginza and Omotesando.

-We connect you with Japanese costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Toho and Toei Studios' extensive costume departments, Kyoto's traditional kimono workshops, and Tokyo's Shibuya and Harajuku fashion resources.
+We connect you with Japanese costume designers who bring artistic vision and hands-on production skill to each project.
+Our network has pros who can tap Toho and Toei Studios' deep costume departments.
+They also draw on Kyoto's traditional kimono workshops and Tokyo's Shibuya and Harajuku fashion resources.

 ACT 01